Facilitator, and Trainer for Restorative Justice

 Please Note: This list is ILLUSTRATIVE ONLY and is not intended to be all inclusive.

-- Facilitate circle conferences and RESTORE sessions as needed.
+- Facilitate circle conferences, 21 or None and RESTORE sessions as needed.

 - Ensure that contact has been made with the youth, victim, and the affected community when scheduling conferences and meetings.